Isaac799/go-fish/README.md

   - `_nav.html` is accessible via `{{ template "_nav" }}`
   - `user.id.edit.html` is accessible via `{{ template "user.id.edit" }}`

-## Bridge

-A large part of this tool is the bridge package.
-A bridge between HTML and go.

-I wanted a solution that complements go templating.
-So, for non-interactive parts of the site, use go templating as normal.
-When it comes time for a user interaction consider using the bridge HTMLElement.
-I have been designing it around this exact use case in mind.

-### HTML

-- A predefined mackerel fish is available for usage in all sardines and tuna `{{ template "_element" . }}`, and will render the HTMLElement in a template.
-- This mackerel is not served, so you will need to create a sardine or tuna to consume it.

 ### Go